jfavrod/6502-crash-course/README.md

 ` ` - No prefix, the number is decimal.

-ld{x,y} = load a value into the x or y cpu registers. e.g. `ldx #5` load the constant (`#`) 5 into the x register.
+ld{x,y} - load a value into the x or y cpu registers. e.g. `ldx #5` load the constant (`#`) 5 into the x register.

-st{x,y} = store a value into system RAM. e.g. `stx $00`
+st{x,y} - store a value into system RAM. e.g. `stx $00`
   store the value in the x register into system RAM at address (`$` - prefix for hex numbers) 00.

-in{x,y} = increment the value at the x or y cpu registers.
+in{x,y} - increment the value at the x or y cpu registers.

-dec <address> = decrement the value at the given memory location. inc <address> = increment the value at the given memory location.
+dec - decrement the value at the given memory location. inc - increment the value at the given memory location.

 lda - load a value into the accumulator register. clc - clear the carry flag